umbraco/UmbracoDocs/Getting-Started/Data/Creating-Media/index.md

 Having different folders for different media types makes it possible to restrict where media items can be created.
 Only allowing PDF uploads in a certain folder or employee images in another makes it easier for editors to keep the Media section organized.
 :::

 Choose __New Media Type__.
 This will open the Media Type editor.
-It is basically the same editor used for creating Document Types.
+It is similar to the editor used for creating Document Types.
 The difference is that Media Types define items for the Media section and you do not have the ability to assign a template for the Media Type.

 ![Creating a Media Type](images/create-new-media-type.png)